Android

 You play in cycles where you roll a set of dice that can then be spent on specific activities.
 The higher the number of dice you use, the better the outcome of that activity.
 Do you work in the yards or the bar?
 Or perhaps search the markets for rare components?
 Grab some street food, maybe?
 The choices you make each cycle affect you and the world you live in.
 You can make or break alliances, uncover truths, and learn to survive one cycle at a time.

-The result is an intricate game that feels like a Dungeon & Dragons adventure.
-On each loop, your careful allocation of dice and conversation decisions affect the story and the world.
-Along the way the game deftly engages with themes of the commodification of people, abusive systems and exploitation by corporations.
+The result is an intricate game that feels like a Dungeons & Dragons adventure.
+On each loop, your careful allocation of dice and conversation decisions affects the story and the world.
+Along the way, the game deftly engages with themes of the commodification of people, abusive systems and exploitation by corporations.
 Like the Westworld TV series, can you escape the makers of your decaying body and chart your own path in a future you choose?

-Our examiner, Andy Robertson, first checked Citizen Sleeper 2 years ago.
-It was re-examined by Thom Robertson and updated 3 weeks ago.
+Our examiner, Andy Robertson, first checked Citizen Sleeper 3 years ago.
+It was re-examined by Jo Robertson and updated 3 weeks ago.

 Play Style